Trying to figure out who made a particular pot or pan? Here are some starting points that might help you.

 When you have a piece of copper in front of you, the first thing to look for are stamps — words, numbers, logos, or symbols that were pressed into the copper.
 Stamps can help identify not only the maker of a pot, but the time period in which it was made.

-The maker of the pot
+- The maker of the piece

-The store that sold the pot
+- The store that sold it

-The name or initials of the owner
+- The name or initials of a former owner

 My Stamps page has a more detailed explanation of this, and links to posts that list the ones I know.